iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 end
 ```

-This code doesn't print anything.
+This code does not print anything.
 However, if you do just `throw :x` you get an exception:

 ```ruby
 > throw :x